vatpac-technology/sops/docs/aerodromes/Cairns.md

 Clearances for aircraft entering the CTR must be worded so as to leave no possibility for misinterpretation by the pilot.

 !!!
 Example
-    **NDR**: "Cairns Tower, NDR, Edmonton, A015, for the Western VFR Corridor, Request Clearance"
+    **NDR**: "Cairns Tower, NDR, EDT, A015, for the Western VFR Corridor, Request Clearance"
     **CS ADC**: "NDR, enter the CTR tracking via the Western VFR corridor at A015.
 Remain on the corridor until advised."

 If a clearance limit is associated with the clearance, then it must be reiterated to the pilot to remain “on or west of the VFR Corridor”

 !!!
 Example
-    **NDR**: "Cairns Tower, NDR, Edmonton, A015, for the Western VFR Corridor, Request Clearance"
+    **NDR**: "Cairns Tower, NDR, EDT, A015, for the Western VFR Corridor, Request Clearance"
     **CS ADC**: "NDR, enter the CTR tracking via the Western VFR Corridor at A015.
-Clearance limit the Admirty Island, Remain on or west of the Western VFR Corridor at all times."
+Clearance limit is ADI, Remain on or west of the Western VFR Corridor at all times."

 ### Inbound
-ACFT planning to enter the CS CTR between: Mt Gorton, Cape Grafton and Upolo Cay at `A005`, must contact CS ADC for airways clearance
+ACFT planning to enter the CS CTR between: *Mt Gorton*, CGF and Upolo Cay at `A005`, must contact CS ADC for airways clearance

 !!!
 Example
     **NDR**: "Cairns Tower, NDR, Cape Grafton, A005, Inbound, Information Alpha, Request Clearance"